 Heightened arousal symptoms range from irritability and angry outbursts to reckless, dangerous, or self-destructive behaviors.
 For example, it’s common for people with PTSD to use alcohol or other substances irresponsibly, increasing their risk of substance abuse disorders.

 How is PTSD treated?

-The team at Progressive Behavioral Health offers customized treatment plans to help you recover from your PTSD.
+The team at LifeStance Health offers customized treatment plans to help you recover from your PTSD.
 Your psychiatrist may prescribe medication to control some of your symptoms so you can focus your energy on exploring your memories and resolving your feelings in therapy sessions.
 You can learn to adjust your behavior.